Tyler Heineman: Toronto Blue Jays

 On March 12, 2022, Heineman signed a minor league contract with the Toronto Blue Jays.
 He was selected to the active roster on April 11.

 Pittsburgh Pirates

 On May 16, 2022, Tyler Heineman was claimed off waivers by the Pittsburgh Pirates.
-On November 18, he was non tendered and became a free agent.
-He re-signed a minor league deal on December 12.
+He played in 52 games for Pittsburgh, slashing .211/.277/.254 with no home runs and 8 RBI.
+On November 15, Heineman was designated for assignment by the Pirates after they protected multiple prospects from the Rule 5 draft.
+On November 18, he was non-tendered and became a free agent.